BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Lastly, if you are just tyro in piano playing, you need not to splurge yourself into buying an expensive model.
 Just test the water!
 You can instead opt for the less expensive but reliable electronic one.

 Is the Quality of Digital Piano Same As that of the Classical Piano?

-Of course, the sound of acoustic pianos is different from that of the digital piano, and if you are an expert in piano playing, you can readily distinguish the quality of sound produced by the acoustic pianos over the electronic ones.
+Of course, the sound of a acoustic piano is different from that of the digital piano, and if you are an expert in piano playing, you can readily distinguish the quality of sound produced by the acoustic pianos over the electronic ones.
 Acoustic pianos come in two types—the upright piano and the grand piano.
-The frame and strings of the grand piano are horizontally extended, while the upright piano has its strings vertically extended.
-Digital pianos, on the other hand, have three different types, namely: grand piano, upright piano, and the portable piano.
+The frame and strings of the grand piano are horizontally extended, while the upright one has its strings vertically extended.
+Digital pianos, on the other hand, have three different types, namely: grand, upright, and portable piano.

 Would Digital Piano Suitable for Beginners?

-Digital pianos are electronic keyboards, and they are surely different from stringed acoustic pianos.
-However, it doesn’t mean that the digital pianos will never suffice for learning piano lessons.
-The advantage of digital pianos, however, is that they have prerecorded sounds and programs that could help you practice your piano skills.
+Digital pianos are electronic keyboards, and they are surely different from a stringed acoustic piano.
+However, it doesn’t mean that the digital pianos will never suffice for learning in piano classes.
+The advantage of digital pianos, however, is that they have prerecorded piano sounds and programs that could help you practice your piano skills.
 Take note, however, that not all electronic pianos are digital pianos, and some electronic pianos do not have the standard 88 keys.